Brentwood, Essex: Governance

-There are two tiers of local government covering Brentwood, at district (borough) and county level: Brentwood Borough Council, based at Brentwood Town Hall and Essex County Council, based in Chelmsford.
+There are two tiers of local government covering Brentwood, at district (borough) and county level: Brentwood Borough Council, based at Brentwood Town Hall, and Essex County Council, based in Chelmsford.

-Brentwood was historically a chapelry in the parish of South Weald, becoming a separate civil parish in 1866.
-The parish originally covered 460 acres.
-In 1891, the population was 4,949.
+For national elections, the town forms part of the Brentwood and Ongar constituency.

+Administrative history

+Brentwood was historically a chapelry in the parish of South Weald.
+From the 17th century onwards, parishes were given various civil functions under the poor laws.
+Such civil functions were administered separately for the chapelry of Brentwood and the rest of South Weald parish.
+Brentwood therefore became a separate civil parish from South Weald in 1866 when the legal definition of 'parish' was changed to be the areas used for administering the poor laws.
+The area ceded from South Weald to Brentwood was modest; the whole ancient parish of South Weald comprised 5088 acres, of which just 459 acres comprised the chapelry and subsequent civil parish of Brentwood.

 When elected parish and district councils were established in 1894 the parish was included in the Billericay Rural District.
-Brentwood gained independence from the rural district in 1899 when the parish was made an urban district.
+In 1899 the parish of Brentwood was removed from the rural district and converted into its own urban district.
 The urban district was substantially enlarged in 1934, when the neighbouring parishes of Childerditch, East Horndon, Hutton, Ingrave, Little Warley, Shenfield, South Weald and West Horndon were all abolished and absorbed into Brentwood (with some adjustments to the boundaries with other neighbouring parishes).

+The urban district council built Brentwood Town Hall on Ingrave Road in 1957 to serve as its headquarters.
 Brentwood Urban District was abolished in 1974 and replaced by the larger Brentwood District, gaining the neighbouring rural parishes of Blackmore, Doddinghurst, Ingatestone and Fryerning, Kelvedon Hatch, Mountnessing, Navestock and Stondon Massey.
 No successor parish was created for the former urban district.
-The enlarged district has an area of 36,378 acres and was awarded borough status in 1993.
+The enlarged district has an area of 36,378 acres and was awarded borough status in 1993, allowing the chair of the council to take the title of mayor.

-For elections to Westminster, Brentwood forms part of the Brentwood and Ongar constituency.